w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Ensure interactive elements are easily identified
+## Ensure interactive elements are unambiguous and easy to identify

 Provide distinct styles for the inactive and active states of interactive elements, including links.
 This includes mouse hover, keyboard focus, and possibly even when it is activated on a touch device.
 Ensure the alternative styling provides sufficient contrast, and make the element easily identifiable.